 - Check the Allow Null Values check box if you want to support null values in the field.

-- If one or more fields in your network has a table with lookup values, click the Lookup Table button for that field and browse to the location in your geodatabase where the table is located.
+- If one or more fields in your network has a table with lookup values, click the Lookup Table button for that field and browse to the location where the table is located in your geodatabase.

 - Click the Lookup Key Field drop-down arrow and select a field.